List of conspiracy theories: Disappearance of Harold Holt

-At approximately 12:20pm on 17 December 1967, then–Prime Minister of Australia Harold Holt disappeared while swimming at Cheviot Beach, near the town of Portsea in Victoria.
+At approximately 12:20 pm on 17 December 1967, then-Prime Minister of Australia Harold Holt disappeared while swimming at Cheviot Beach, near the town of Portsea in Victoria.
 While it is presumed that Holt drowned, the topic is still described as one of the biggest unsolved mysteries in Australian history and has spawned many conspiracy theories.
 The conspiracy theories have been widely criticised by the public and by members of Holt's own family.

 In 2007, television presenter Ray Martin hosted the television special Who Killed Harold Holt?, which first aired on the Nine Network on 20 November 2007.
-While the special explored numerous theories about Holt's disappearance, it gave particular credence to the theory that he committed suicide.
+While the special explored numerous theories about Holt's disappearance, it gave particular credence to the theory that he killed himself.
 In the lead-up to the airing of the program, Holt's biographer, Tom Frame, described the allegations made in the special as "unjustified and contrary to all the evidence" in an opinion piece published in The Australian newspaper, while Holt's son, Sam, said he was "amazed that people can still keep bringing up [these] fallacious theories".

 Another conspiracy theory is that Holt was actually a spy for the Chinese government (under both the Nationalist and Communist governments) ever since he began studying at the University of Melbourne in 1929 and that he "pretended to drown", instead theorising that once below the surface two Chinese frogmen transported him to China in a submarine.
 This theory also claims that the Australian Security Intelligence Organisation (ASIO) covered up any evidence.
 This theory was first promoted in British writer Anthony Grey's 1983 novel The Prime Minister Was a Spy, which attracted controversy in Australia.
 Other conspiracy theories claim that Holt was assassinated.
 Targets of these claims include North Vietnam and the US Central Intelligence Agency (CIA).